iDoc1/Music-Genre-Neural-Network/README.md

 During this step, however, I discovered that many of the audio files were not actually 30 seconds long.
 For the sake of maintaining the 3 second long samples, I decided to split each audio file into nine samples instead for a total of 9000 samples.
 Although I could have used a shorter sample length like 2.5 or 2.7 seconds, I opted to stay with 3 seconds because dealing with a whole number would keep the calculations simple and ensure that I didn't end up with non-integer values later on (for example, dividing the sampling rate 22050 by 3 is a whole number, but dividing by 2.7 is not).
 This was my first lesson during this project on the importance of quality datasets.

 My next step was to randomize the data and split it into training and test data.
 I opted for a 90/10 split of training to test since the dataset size is relatively small.
 I then processed the audio files and only kept every 50th data point.
-Since the sampling rate of the dataset os 22050 Hz, it's not necessary to keep every data point in order to classify the audio.
+Since the sampling rate of the dataset is 22050 Hz, it's not necessary to keep every data point in order to classify the audio.

-Lastly, I save the training and test datasets as Numpy arrays to be used as input for the classical models and traditional neural network models.
+Lastly, I saved the training and test datasets as numpy arrays to be used as input for the classical models and traditional neural network models.

 ### Classical Models
 I used the scikit-learn library to attempt to create a genre classifier using the following models: